floooh/oryol/code/Modules/Gfx/README.md

 Most simple rendering scenarios will only use a single input Mesh.
-Using multiple meshes is required for hardware-instanced rendering, and may be useful in other advanced scenarios, for instance one part of the vertex data is dynamic and another part is static.
+Using multiple meshes is required for hardware-instanced rendering, and may be useful in other advanced scenarios, for instance if one part of the vertex data is dynamic and another part is static.

 The main reason why Meshes and Shaders are separate resource objects, and not directly defined as part of a DrawState is reusability.
-A single Mesh or Shader can be used by many DrawStates.
+A single Mesh or Shader can be used by many different DrawStates.

 The reason why Textures are not baked into DrawStates at all is to prevent combinatorial explosions for the number of required DrawState object in some